TilliFe/Infermo/README.md

 - **forward(last_node: Tensor)**: Takes in one Tensor, computes one forward pass through the Network till the specified Tensor (compute node).
 Returns none.
 - **backward(last_node: Tensor)**: Takes in one Tensor, computes the gradients of the last Tensor (here: last_node) with respect to all prior Tensors (compute nodes).
 Returns none.
 - **optimize("optimization_algorithm",learning_rate,momentum)**: Optimizes the entire network where the gradients are known.
 Returns none.

-**Abstractions**:
-- Linear: A linear Transformation with a ReLU activation, used for a simple MLP.
-- Transformer: Implements a simple encoder neural network like GPT.
-We tested it on a small algorithmic dataset (bitshifting).

 A more detailed overview is on its way.
 Stay tuned! 😊